 15. Practice the 30-day rule when shopping

-To avoid making unplanned purchases, master the 30-day rule when shopping, which simply means to wait for 30 days before making that purchase.
-If after the 30-day period is up and you still want to buy it, then go for it.
+To avoid making unplanned purchases, master the 30-day rule when shopping, which simply means to wait for 30 days before making that purchase.After the 30-day period is up, if you still want to buy it, then go for it.

-I do this all the time, and most of the time, I forget about the item after 30 days or realize that I don’t really need it.
+I do this all the time, and most of the time I forget about the item after 30 days or realize that I don’t really need it.

 16. Shop Using Cashback Apps to receive up to 40% cash back from your purchases